Log Management and Analytics

 mod_unique_id:

-This module has been superseded by mod_log_forensic for forensic purposes, but is still supported for others.
+This module has been superseded by mod_log_forensic for forensic purposes but is still supported for others.

 Unlike the forensic identifier, the unique identifier is passed to the application handler via the environment variable UNIQUE_ID.
 This allows application developers to trace a request through the web server to the application server.
 It can be useful for debugging a request.